-If you belong to Costco as either a Gold Star or Executive Gold Star member, you’ve probably been encouraged to apply for a Costco TrueEarnings credit card from American Express, a CreditCardForum advertising partner.
-But should you do it?
+If you belong to Costco as either a Gold Star or Executive Gold Star member, you’ve probably been strongly encouraged to apply for a Costco TrueEarnings credit card from American Express, a CreditCardForum advertising partner.
+But is the card worth getting?

-When I first joined Costco, I held off on the TrueEarnings card.
-Why?
-Because store-affiliated cards are usually a sub-optimal deal at best and a terrible deal a lot of the time.
-But once I researched it, I realized that it’s a beneficial program — for those who already happen to be Costco members, that is.
+When I first joined Costco, I held off on the TrueEarnings card for the simple reason that store-affiliated cards are usually a sub-optimal deal at best and a terrible deal a lot of the time.
+But once I researched it, I realized that this card offers a beneficial program — for those who already happen to be Costco members, that is.
 For others it would make no sense at all.
 Here’s how the AmEx TrueEarnings Costco card could potentially save you money:

-- 3 percent cash back at U.S. gas stations for up to $4,000 per year in purchases.
+- 3% cash back at U.S. gas stations for up to $4,000 per year in purchases.
 After that, you earn 1 percent back – Let’s face it, the last time gas was truly cheap was… well, who can remember that far back?
 With this card you get a full 3 percent rebate on the first $4,000 spent annually on fuel purchases for your car (and 1 percent after that).
 That’s like getting a 12 cent discount per gallon when gas is $4.

-- 2 percent cash back at U.S. restaurants – There are very few credit cards on the market that give higher rewards for dining out — and some of the ones that do give it for only a few months out of the year.
-This card gives you an unlimited 2 percent at restaurants all year long.
+- 2% cash back at U.S. restaurants – There are very few credit cards on the market that give higher rewards for dining out — and some of the ones that do give it for only a few months out of the year.
+This card gives you an unlimited 2% at restaurants all year long.